Beantown Bash is not your average hackathon. Here's a few things that make it special.

 Is there an age requirement?

-If you're interested, please fill out our preregistration form.
+If you're interested, please fill out our registration form.

 What if I can’t program… yet?

 Beantown Bash is open to any skill set and background.
 Can’t program?
 No problem!
 Are you a designer?
 Come sign up!
 Beantown Bash isn’t just about programming, it’s about creating.
 As long as you want to make some cool stuff in a 12 hour period, come on over!

 Also, we're offering free mentorship and coding seminars during the event, so you can learn something new or hone your coding chops.

 When do applications close?